anthonychu/melcher/content/post/2020-10-13-Enterprise-File-Shares/index.md

 As of now, you must start with at least 4 TiB for ANF, for AZF it is only 100 GiB – if you only have a small scenario, then AZF scores here.

-Hybrid connectivity is another important point for my customer – ANF is fully private with no way to expose it to the internet, AZF is accessible via the internet, privately via Private Link (additional cost!) or via ExpressRoute Microsoft Peering.
+Hybrid connectivity is another important point for my customer – ANF is fully private with no way to expose it to the internet, AZF is accessible also via internet, privately via Private Link (additional cost!) or via ExpressRoute Microsoft Peering - Internet access can be disabled, too.

 ## Performance, Throughput